-These six stakeholder groups provided input on proposed targets for one or more of the following SPP indicators: 1, 2, 3, 4A, 5, 6, 7, 8, 14, 15, 16, and 17.
-At the conclusion of the stakeholder group meetings, the proposed targets for SPP indicators 1, 2, 3, 4A, 7, 15, and 16 were determined reasonable and achievable.
-However, after several stakeholder group meetings, the proposed targets for SPP indicators 5, 6, 8, and 14 were reexamined and revised based on state and national trend data and stakeholder feedback.
-These revisions were made prior to the release of the SPP proposed target web modules and online survey for additional stakeholder feedback on June 9.
-ISBE recorded 16 separate SPP modules and posted them on the website.
-The introduction module provided general information that applied to all SPP indicators.
+Each session sought stakeholder feedback on if the proposed SPP targets were reasonable and achievable.
+The stakeholder groups provided input on proposed targets for one or more of the following SPP indicators: 1, 2, 3, 4A, 5, 6, 7, 8, 14, 15, 16, and 17.
+Once the proposed targets for SPP indicators were determined reasonable and achievable, ISBE recorded 16 separate SPP modules and posted them on the website.
 Each of the SPP modules shared information specific to the indicator(s) being addressed, such as state and national trend data, measurements, and proposed SPP targets for the FFY 2020-25 SPP cycle.
 Each module sought stakeholder feedback on whether the proposed SPP targets were reasonable and achievable by requesting that the participant complete a survey.
 The survey was open for over two months to gather stakeholder input.
-Prior to initiating the module recordings and survey, ISBE advertised broadly via state bulletins, listservs, Parent Training and Information Center publications, other stakeholder surveys.
-These stakeholders are efforts resulted in 180 stakeholders completing SPP surveys.
-These stakeholders are efforts resulted in 180 stakeholders completing SPP surveys.
-These stakeholders, administrators, and other stakeholders.
-After these meetings were convened and survey data was compiled, ISBE engaged in an internal review of stakeholder feedback.
+Prior to initiating the module recordings and survey, ISBE advertised broadly via state bulletins, listservs, Parent Training and Information Center publications, other state technical assistance resource centers, and the six stakeholder groups mentioned previously.
+These efforts resulted in 180 stakeholders completing SPP surveys.
+These stakeholders represented a variety of regions of the state and races/ethnicities